farschman16/LiveProject/README.md

 Live project 2 week sprint completed through the Tech Academy

 ## Introduction
 The final two weeks of coursework at the Tech Academy was a two week sprint working on an ASP.NET MVC C# project with a code first Entity Framework Database.
 Having the opportunity to work on a project in the middle of its lifecycle, I was able to see how other developers on the project were able to solve problems, create features, and fit all the different pieces of the project together.
-I worked on some [back end stories](#back-end-stories) and a few [front end stories(#front-end-stories) that utilized different skillsets learned throughout the boot camp.
+I worked on some [back end stories](#back-end-stories) and a few [front end stories](#front-end-stories) that utilized different skillsets learned throughout the boot camp.
 After completion of this project sprint, I'm even more eager to start working on large projects on a bigger scale professionally.

 Here are some of the stories I worked on during the two week sprint: